How can blockchain technology transform the agricultural sector?

 30.09.2024

-Farms4Climate AIR Institute organized a special session on Blockchain for Climate Action at the last Salamanca Tech Summit's Blockchain Congress, discussing the enormous potential of blockchain and other related innovative technologies in carbon markets
+Farms4Climate partner AIR Institute organized a special session on Blockchain for Climate Action at the last Salamanca Tech Summit's Blockchain Congress, discussing the enormous potential of blockchain and other related innovative technologies in carbon markets

 The integration of blockchain and other innovative technologies has the potential of significantly enhancing the traceability and verification processes in sustainable agriculture, particularly in the context of carbon capture and sequestration.
 This approach can not only support the EU's climate objectives but also foster greater confidence and participation in carbon trading, particularly from smaller agricultural stakeholders who might otherwise be disadvantaged in traditional market structures.